py5coding/py5book/reference/sketch_width.md

 ## Description

-System variable that stores the width of the display window.
+Variable that stores the width of the display window.
 This value is set by the first parameter of the [](sketch_size) function.
 For example, the function call `size(320, 240)` sets the `width` variable to the value 320.
 The value of `width` defaults to 100 if [](sketch_size) is not used in a program.

 Underlying Processing field: [width](https://processing.org/reference/width.html)

-Updated on March 06, 2023 02:49:26am UTC
+Updated on December 07, 2024 22:07:08pm UTC